-Tours of the city's largest canals take approximately one hour and leave from out the front of the train station anywhere between one...
+Tours of the city's largest canals take approximately one hour and leave from out front of the train station anywhere between one and...

 Groninger Museum information

-Arriving by train, it's impossible to miss the Groninger Museum.
-Occupying three islands in the middle of the canal in front of the station, the museum is, at the very least, a striking structure that will draw an opinion from any observer.
-The main collection is a eclectic mix of international artworks from throughout the the ages.
-Look for the oriental porcelain.
+Those arriving by train can't help but notice the Groninger Museum.
+Occupying three islands in the ring canal in front of the station, the museum is, at the very least, a striking structure that will draw an opinion from any observer.
+Within is a scintillating mix of international artworks from through the ages.

-The colourful, oddly shaped museum was the brainchild of architect Alessandro Mendini, who invited three 'guest architects' to each tackle a section.
+The wildly eclectic architecture was the brainchild of Alessandro Mendini, who invited three of his fellow architects to each tackle a section.
 This explains why, to many, the museum has little consistency and appears thrown together at a whim.
-Inside, things are quite different; bright, pastel colours add life to the large, square exhibition rooms, and natural light seeps in from all angles.
+Inside, things are quite different; bright, pastel colours add life to the exhibition halls, and natural light seeps in from all angles.

-The large spaces below the waterline, which have flooded in the past, are used for temporary exhibitions; like the curatorial direction, they are a wonderfully eccentric mix.
+The Mendini Pavilion, a picture of deconstruction, holds temporary exhibitions; like the curatorial direction, they are a wonderfully eccentric mix.